Efrat Shimoni, President

 Kathy Schmidt, Secretary

 Kathy Schmidt joined the Board of the RCCDP in 2000.
 She is an architect with a varied career in architecture and business and recently retired from Real Estate Development with Eden Housing, Inc., a nonprofit affordable housing developer that builds, owns and manages apartments for low-income residents in the greater Bay Area.
 Her work in low-income housing inspired her interest in preschool educational services.
 Kathy has BA, Master of Architecture and MBA degrees from Stanford University.

-Hank Scherf is a past president of RCCDP and has served on the board since 1989.
+Hank Sherf has served on the Board since 1989.
 Hank is a Certified Financial Planner® with MassMutual.
 Previously he served as vice president of sales with several startup technology companies in Silicon Valley, and is a retired Naval Aviator.
 He serves on the executive board of the Pacific Skyline Council, Boy Scouts of America and on the executive board of the Western Region, Boy Scouts of America.
 He is also on the executive board of the Hiller Aviation Museum and is currently Chair of the San Mateo County Veterans Commission.
 He is a graduate of the U.S. Naval Academy, has an MS in Mechanical Engineering from N.C.
 State and an MBA from the Stanford Graduate School of Business.